-This week brings a lot less central bank influence even though Fed Chair Powell speaks on monetary policy into lunchtime on Tuesday.
-On the data front things started with the bang of Chinese Retail Sales and Industrial Production this morning with the same US figures Tuesday.
+This week brings a lot less central bank influence even though Fed Chair Powell's speech into lunchtime on Tuesday was a further confirmation of current accommodative Fed policy.
+On the data front things started with the bang of Chinese Retail Sales and Industrial Production on Monday with the same US figures Tuesday.

-Quite a few international inflation indications follow right into Wednesday and Thursday's G7 finance ministers and central bankers meeting In info@rohr-blog.com

-Chantilly, France, yet with a rather lighter day on Friday.
+Quite a few international inflation indications followed into Wednesday and Thursday's G7 finance ministers and central bankers meeting In Chantilly, France, yet with a rather lighter day on Friday.